rishimohan/orshot-nodejs-sdk/README.md

 From the `test` directory, run `npm link orshot`

 You can now run `node index.js` to test if the sdk code works as expected.

+## Publish package to NPM

+Create a new release from GitHub.
+This will trigger a GitHub action which will publish the package to NPM.